 How damp, humid crawl space environments affect your home

 As the humidity levels rise in crawl spaces, moisture condensates on the surfaces, leading to serious problems in your home.
 These problems can lead to health issues and the need for expensive repairs.

 Most of the problems traditionally associated with damaged, rotting crawl spaces are due to basic flaws in the ways that crawl spaces were designed.
 When you understand the effects of crawl space humidity, you can then take measures against it and learn how to prevent it in the future.

 To avoid the problems caused by humidity in your Alabama home, call in the professionals at AFS Foundation & Waterproofing Specialists for a free crawl space humidity estimate!
-We serve homeowners in Huntsville, Birmingham, Nashville, Chattanooga, Columbus and nearby.
+We serve homeowners in Huntsville, Birmingham, Nashville, Chattanooga, Columbus, Biloxi and nearby.